bahiirwa/CPT-Class/README.md

 # Improvements to make
 1. Better implementation of the instantiating class.
 Not proper OOP to use `_construct` class like that.
+1. Need to fix the $supports array() to work properly in class - multidimensional arrays :-(
 1. Make more options
 1. Better Documentation